AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_azure_spoke_native_peering.md

 * `transit_gateway_name` - (Required) Name of an Transit FireNet-enabled Azure transit gateway.
 * `spoke_account_name` - (Required) An Aviatrix account that corresponds to a subscription in Azure.
 * `spoke_region` - (Required) Spoke VNet region.
 Example: "West US".
 * `spoke_vpc_id` - (Required) Combination of the Spoke's VNet name, resource group and GUID.
 Example: "Foo_VNet:Bar_RG:GUID".
-Available as of provider version R2.20.1.
+As of controller version 6.5 spoke_vpc_id must include the GUID of the VPC.

 ## Import